sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 * publicationPeriod - *String* *optional*.
 The publicationPeriod specifies the period of publication of the data in terms of whatever provisioning agreements might be in force (i.e., "2005-Q1" if that is the time of publication for a `dataSet` published on a quarterly basis).
 * links - *Array* *optional*. *Links* field is an array of *[link](#link)* objects.
 If appropriate, a collection of links to additional information regarding the dataSet.
 * annotations - *Array* *optional*. *[Annotations](#annotation)* is a collection of indices of the corresponding *annotations* for the dataSet.
 Indices refer back to the array of *annotations* in the structure field.
-* attributes - *Array* *optional*.
-Collection of *attribute values* or indices of the corresponding *values* of all attributes, depending on the presence of the `values` array in the component definition, presented at the dataSet level.
+* attributes - *Array* *optional*. *[Attributes](#Attributes)* is a collection of *attribute values or indices of the corresponding values*, depending on the presence of the `values` array in the component definition, of all attributes presented at the `dataSet` level.
 Indexes correspond to the indexes of the `values` array of the respective *component* object within the `structure.attributes.dataSet` array.
 This is typically the case for `attributes` that always have the same value for all the `observations` available in the `dataSet`.
 In order to avoid repetition, that value can simply be presented at the `dataSet` level.
 When an attribute has no value for a specific `dataSet`, then *null* is used instead of the value or its index.
+* dimensionGroupAttributes - *Object* *optional*. *[DimensionGroupAttributes](#dimensionGroupAttributes)* is a collection of *attribute values or indices of the corresponding values*, depending on the presence of the `values` array in the component definition, of all attributes presented at the `dimensionGroup` level.
 * series - *Object* *optional*.
 A collection of *[series](#series)* objects, to be used when the `observations` contained in the `dataSet` are presented in logical groups (time series or cross-sections), e.g. when using the SDMX API with the parameter "dimensionAtObservation=TIME_PERIOD" (default option) or with the "dimensionAtObservation" parameter with an ID of any other specific `dimension`.
 This element must **not** be used in case the `dataSet` presents a flat view of `observations`.
-* observations - *Object* *optional*.
-Collection of *[observations](#observations)* used in case when a `dataSet` is presented as a flat view of `observations`, e.g. when using the SDMX API with the parameter "dimensionAtObservation=AllDimensions".
+* observations - *Object* *optional*. *[Observations](#observations)* is a collection of *measure and/or attribute values or indices of the corresponding values*, depending on the presence of the `values` array in the component definition, of all measures and of all attributes presented at the `observation` level.
+It also contains the indexes of annotations applying to observations.
+This collection is used in case when a `dataSet` is presented as a flat view of `observations`, e.g. when using the SDMX API with the parameter "dimensionAtObservation=AllDimensions".
 All `dimensions`, except those with only one `value` possibly presented at the `dataSet` level, would be presented at `observation` level.
-Alternatively, in case the `observations` are to be presented in logical groups (time series or cross-sections), use the *[series](#series)* element instead.
+Alternatively, in case the `observations` are to be presented in logical groups (time series or cross-sections), the *[series](#series)* element is to be used instead.

-For information on how to handle the indices for `annotations`, `attributes` or `observations` see the section dedicated to [handling component values](#handling-component-values).
+For information on how to handle the indexes for `dimensions`, `measures`, `attributes` and `annotations` see the section dedicated to [handling indexes](#handling-indexes).

 Examples: